openshift/instaslice-operator/README.md

 ### MIG scheduler plugin

 The scheduler plugin lives in [`pkg/scheduler/plugins/mig/mig.go`](pkg/scheduler/plugins/mig/mig.go).
+It integrates with the Kubernetes scheduler via three framework phases:

+* **Filter** – ensures the node is MIG capable, removes any stale `AllocationClaim`s for the pod and stages new claims for suitable GPUs.
+* **Score** – favors nodes with the most free MIG slice slots after taking all `AllocationClaim`s (including staged ones) into account.
+* **PreBind** – promotes the staged claims on the chosen node to `created` and removes any claims on the nodes that were not selected.

-It implements the `Filter` phase of the Kubernetes scheduler framework.
-During `Filter` the plugin verifies that a node is MIG capable, selects suitable GPUs and creates `AllocationClaim` objects in a staged state.
-After all profiles are successfully allocated the claims are promoted to `created` so the device plugin can provision the slices on the target node.
+Once the claims are promoted to `created` the device plugin can provision the required slices on the target node.

 ### AllocationClaim resource